aajfranklin/Click-And-Roll/README.md

 - Spelled or capitalised wrong on the web page
 - Punctuated wrong.
 Click and Roll is picky - it wants JJ Redick, not J.J.
 Redick.
 On the flipside, it wants P.J.
 Tucker, not PJ Tucker.
 It all comes down to how the NBA records the player's official name.
 - A nickname.
-Click and Roll doesn't recognise nicknames, with a couple of exceptions for Steph Curry, Magic Johnson.
-Let me know if you want specific nicknames added!
+Click and Roll doesn't recognise nicknames, with a couple of exceptions for Steph Curry and Magic Johnson.
+If you want to see a new nickname added, submit a feature request!
 - Split over multiple html elements, which makes it difficult to recognise.
 You might notice this when a player's name is split across two lines.

 ### Who designed the Click and Roll icon?